allebb/pirrot/README.md

 You can edit or order the fabrication of this PCB online at: https://easyeda.com/integrac/rpi-repeater

-If you use this interface board, you should configure the Pirrot Output pin settings (in ``/etc/pirrot.conf``) with the following settings:
+If you use this interface board, you should configure the Pirrot Output pin settings (in ``/etc/pirrot.conf``) with the following values:

 | Description | Setting Name | Value to be set |
 |:----|:--------------|:------------|